plepe/pgmapcss/doc/API.md

 zoom          | zoom level of standard tile based map (projection 900913) x, y          | x/y tiles as with images (jpg/png), requires parameter z or zoom z             | zoom level in combination with x/y tiles.
 If a different tilesize (e.g. 512 or 1024) is used, the zoom level will be adapted automatically.
-With tilesize 256, zoom and z are equal. tilesize      | the tilesize when using x/y tiles (default: 256) lang          | Use the given language code (e.g. "en" or "de") for language dependend instructions.
+With tilesize 256, zoom and z are equal. id            | Instead of processing all objects in the specified bounding box, process only the given object(s).
+For multiple objects, pass the parameter multiple times. tilesize      | the tilesize when using x/y tiles (default: 256) lang          | Use the given language code (e.g. "en" or "de") for language dependend instructions.
 Default: the first value of the HTTP Accept-Language header. srs           | ID of projection of output coordinates (default: 4326).